VincenzoImp/cantinaroyale.tools/README.md

 Data changes should be reviewed like normal source changes:

 1. Refresh or edit the JSON snapshot under `public/data`.
+2. Refresh `private/game_data/*.csv` only from canonical gameplay database exports.
-2. Run `npm run data:validate`.
+3. Run `npm run data:validate`.
-3. Run `npm run quality`.
+4. Run `npm run quality`.
-4. Open a pull request with the snapshot changes and validation output.
+5. Open a pull request with the snapshot changes and validation output.

 ## Project Layout